RedHatInsights/playbook-dispatcher/docs/kessel/SCAFFOLDING-SUMMARY.md

 ## Comparison with config-manager

-Playbook-dispatcher's Kessel scaffolding is **significantly more production-ready** than config-manager:
+Playbook-dispatcher's Kessel implementation is **significantly more production-ready** than config-manager:

 | Feature | config-manager | playbook-dispatcher |
 |---------|---------------|---------------------|